ACY222/AUT-AP-homework/notes/modifiers.md

 The `extern` keyword is all about **linkage** and **declarations**.
 - **Declaration, Not Definition**: `extern` creates a **declaration**, not a **definition**.
-It tells the compiler that a variable (or function) is **define elsewhere**, typically in a different source file
+It tells the compiler that a variable (or function) is **define elsewhere**, typically in a different source file (as we know, the global variables should be defined in the source file, rather than the header file)
 - **External Linkage**: It enforces **external linkage**, meaning the entity's name can be seen and used globally across all course files of the program
 - **Default Behavior**: **Functions** and **non-`const` global variables** have